 Notice that I also stitched to the edge of the fabric – when you turn the piece right side out this will make it easier to fold the fabric in the opening.

 Turn the piece and press.
-Just sew the opening closed…..that section will actually get cut off.
+Just sew the opening closed…..that section will actually get cut off but I prefer to sew it closed before I do the top-stitching and quilting.

-- Whatever fabric you would like to show on the inside when finished is the side we will mark the corners on.
+- Whatever fabric you would like to show on the inside of your basket when finished is the side we will mark the corners on.

-For this basket I am marking the corners at 2 inches.
+For this basket, I am marking the corners at 3 inches.
 Stitch along the line you marked.
-I like to start in about a 1/2″ inch and back-stitch.
+I like to start in about a 1/2″ inch and back-stitch because of the fabric bulk.

 Here you can see that I have sewn 2 of the corners.
 I hope the photos make it easier to see what I am doing.